civican/legisinfo/44-1/bills/C-13/bill_text.md

 protect and promote French,

-contribute to an estimate of the number of children whose parents are rights holders under section 23 of the `Canadian Charter of Rights and Freedoms`,
+estimate the number of children whose parents are rights holders under section 23 of the `Canadian Charter of Rights and Freedoms`,

-advance opportunities for members of English and French linguistic minority communities to pursue quality learning in their own language throughout their lives, including from early childhood to post-secondary education, and
+advance formal, non-formal and informal opportunities for members of English and French linguistic minority communities to pursue quality learning in their own language throughout their lives, including from early childhood to post-secondary education, and

 advance the use of English and French in the conduct of Canada's external affairs;